Boom, Belgium: History

 Recorded history of this community started in the late 1300s.
-A population surge in Boom occurred some time during the 19th century.
+A population boom in Boom occurred some time during the 19th century.
 In Boom, people venerate a statue of Our Lady of Boom.

 Geography

 Boom is located between three big cities (Brussels, Antwerp and Ghent), and is situated along the Rupel river.

 Climate

 Boom has an oceanic climate (Köppen climate classification: Cfb).